-When the scorching summer takes up on our nerves, it’s the monsoon which comes as our savior.
+When the scorching summer takes upon our nerves, it’s the monsoon which comes as our savior.
 A heavy downpour is all we need to quench our soul.
-In fact, not only humans, rain makes even the nature happy.
+In fact, not only humans, rain makes even nature happy.
 From the fresh air to the greener plants to that quintessential soil aroma, anything and everything seem so full of life and happiness.
 Isn’t this brief period of respite a total delight?

 Before you begin your rainy rendezvous, packing certain essentials is a must.
 A waterproof bag, waterproof shoes, a plastic case for the phone and wallet, umbrella along with mosquito repellant or nets, foot mats in the car, snacks in airtight containers are the basic essentials for a road trip.

 Once you are done packing with essentials, it’s time to check your companion for the road trip.
 No!
 I am not talking about your friends.
 It’s about your car.
 Isn’t it a friend too?
 Of course, it is.
 So, before you have to face those dense clouds and heavy fogs that blur your visibility on the road, check your windshields properly and make sure that your wipers are in shape.

 To enjoy your road trip in monsoon, it’s important to keep your tyres and brakes in perfect conditions.
 Not only the tyre pressure should be optimum but, it also must have a minimum of 30% thread left on it.

-You might lose your car’s grip in the waterlogged roads.
+You might lose your car’s grip on the waterlogged roads.
 So, it’s best to avoid flooded roads.
 However, if you have no other way to move ahead, drive carefully at a speed of 1500 rpm so that the water doesn’t enter your car’s engine.

-Keep a safe distance from the vehicles ahead: Wet roads often make the car skid.
+Wet roads often make the car skid.
 Hence, it’s always better to keep a safe distance of 10-15 meters from the vehicles ahead so that you can control your car smoothly while taking brakes.